IHealDrunk/IHealDrunk-Custom-Icons/README.md

 ---

-## Credits
+## Creator

-Created by:

 **IHealDrunk**

-Custom World of Warcraft UI assets and icon designs.
+Custom World of Warcraft icon packs and UI assets.

+---

+## Acknowledgements

+Special thanks to **Simpy** for the inspiration behind this project.
+Seeing one of their custom icon packs motivated me to learn how they were made.
+That curiosity led me to develop my own templates, artwork, and icon processing pipeline from the ground up, which ultimately evolved into **[WoW Icon Tools](https://github.com/IHealDrunk/WoW-Icon-Tools)**.